Payment Services Directive

 The aim is to bring in new laws to increase customer rights, foster innovation and inspire pan-European competition.

-Sage Pay are here to help guide you through the changes that will come into effect in September 2019 and ensure you have the tools to benefit from and remain compliant with the new regulations.
+Sage Pay are here to help guide you through the changes that will come into effect over the next 18 months and ensure you have the tools to benefit from and remain compliant with the new regulations.

 Why is Strong Customer Authentication needed?

 Payment fraud losses have been steadily increasing for nearly a decade with little sign of easing.
 The European Commission has intervened by placing strong customer authentication (SCA) requirements on participants to reduce fraud as one of the core components of PSD2.

 From March 2021, the expectation is for all ecommerce transactions to be processed via secured industry protocol such as 3D Secure.
 Ecommerce transactions will need additional authentication (with some exemptions).

 SCA requires at least two independent factors in the authentication process.
 The three available factors for authentication are listed below.

 Something your customer knows [knowledge]: e.g. a PIN